 The Great War Ski Tour is an 80 km long trip back in time on skis to witness the dramatic events of World War 1 in the Dolomites as it develops along the military front and follows historical First World War sites winding beneath the most beautiful Dolomite peaks.

 In winter, you can do the entire ski route in one day: ski buses, slopes and lifts create a ring touching the Giau Pass, the Falzarego Pass, the Badia Valley, Arabba and Alleghe, completely skirting the Col di Lana.
 It is a spectacular route, suitable for everyone, winding around the bases of the most famous peaks.

 At the 5 Torri (Five Towers), you can see the Italian trenches.
 From the terraces of the refuges, you can enjoy splendid views of the Col di Lana, the Tofana di Rozes, the Castelletto and the Col dei Bos.

-At Falzarego pass, you can go up to the top of Mt.
+At the Falzarego Pass, you can go up to the top of Mt.
 Lagazuoi by cable car and reach the highest point of the Ski Tour: 2732 metres.

 On your way up with the cable car, you can see the loopholes of the Italian mine tunnel and the Tre Sassi Fort on the road to the Valparola Pass.

 The Austrian emplacement Feldwache 4 (FW 4) on Mt.
 Lagazuoi is the only emplacement on the front line that can be reached on skis by turning right directly after the departure of the slope at the top station of the Lagazuoi cable car Lagazuoi.
 It was dug into the ridge, called Muraglia Rocciosa by the Italians: a rock wall fortified by the Austro-Hungarian soldiers to defend the Lagazuoi saddle.
 This emplacement is a tunnel dug into the rock with two armoured emplacements for machine guns and two embrasures for the observation of the areas Col dei Bos and Castelletto.
 Today, there is a reproduction of the Schwarzlose machine gun.

 On the western slope of the ridge, you can see the recesses dug into the rock for the Austro-Hungarian huts.